*Please note, the following post has been updated with the most recent SECURE Act of 2019

 - If you annuitize a non-qualified annuity, part of the payment is a return of the contributions, which is tax-free.
 The other part is considered the gain and is taxable.
 The tax is not front-loaded when you annuitize.

-But, if you’re afraid you’re going to run out of money, or if you’ll feel better knowing you have a guaranteed monthly payment, annuitizing may be appropriate.
+But, if you’re afraid you’ll run out of money, or if you’ll feel better knowing you have a guaranteed monthly payment, annuitizing may be appropriate.

 Spousal inheritance